 What You Need To Know

 If you buy direct from the company that owns, develops and supports the software, you will gain access to the system development.
 You can be rest assured that updates, advancements and security are integral to the product’s development.

 Resellers generally have greater sales reach, but you need to work out whether they are introducers or Storefronts.
 This may be reflected in the commitment and support your business experiences.

 Look to your provider or partner for help both in the delivery of a solution to assist your business but also in the retention and securing of business.
 Granted most often they may have to charge you but if their success is relative to your own, then it is in their interest to do so.

 Solutions that don’t connect to other solutions will stunt business growth.
 There are front-facing integrations into procurement, ERP/CRM applications that feed the solution, and back-facing integrations that feed other solutions.
 Web2Print should be seen as a cog in your engine, turning other cogs to power orders through the various stages, including procurement, production, MIS and invoicing.
-Every time you ‘touch’ a job it costs you money, so the more touches involved the less profit you will make.
+Every time you ‘touch’ a job it costs you money.

 One of the key failure points in the delivery of Web2Print is that people don’t fully understand the world of accessing online portals.
 That’s a bigger topic for another day, but it’s worth considering the following aspects:

-• Proprietary software: Add-ons within the browser that enable additional functionality, such as Flash and Silverlight, which many corporates will block or may have issue with due to using older versions.
+• Proprietary software: Add-ons within the browser that enable additional functionality, such as Flash and Silverlight.
+Many corporates block these or be unable to use due to using older browsers.
 Any B2B solution should be backward and forward compatible with browsers.

 • The responsive requirement of your site to work across various devices and browsers, i.e. mobiles, tablets etc.